-This five star campsite or holiday parc is in a fabulous setting overlooking a bay and has a great pool complex with waterslides, a "Lazy River" and spa.
-There is also a new covered pool.
+Les Mouettes is a five star campsite or holiday parc in a fabulous setting with sea views overlooking a bay.
+There is a great pool complex with waterslides, a "Lazy River" , spa and a covered pool.
 It an ideal campsite for families as the pool is not particularly deep and offers water flumes and a lazy river.
 There is also a toddler water play area in the indoor pool.

-The campsite has a small supermarket (see photograph below) and a campsite restaurant (see below as well)
+The campsite has a small supermarket and a campsite restaurant.

 Carantec is a lovely small town, offering a weekly market as well as shops, creperies and restaurants.
 There is also a supermarket about 500 km from the campsite.
 It would be possible to walk to the supermarket if you dont have a car.
 During French school holiday time (early July to end of August) a free holiday bus service operates around Carantec.
 The site is only 17 km from the Roscoff ferry port.

 This lovely coastal campsite is 1.5 km from the main beaches of Carantec, although there is a beach directly outside the campsite, but it is not a white sand beach, its more sand mixed with gravel but still nice for an evening stroll.
 You can see the beach outside the campsite in the photo below.